henry2004y/henry2004y.github.io/_posts/2020-07-24-version-control.md

 Often git may get confused about renaming files.
 Check [this StackOverflow discussion](https://stackoverflow.com/questions/433111/how-to-make-git-mark-a-deleted-and-a-new-file-as-a-file-move) and the trick of using `git log --follow` in [Follow the History of renamed files](https://kgrz.io/use-git-log-follow-for-file-history.html).

+## Removing from history

+Removing a file completely from Git history requires extra care, which is described in [Removing sensitive data from a repository](https://docs.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository).

+Remember to tell your collaborators working on their local branches to rebase from origin/master by `git pull --rebase` instead of `git pull`.
+Otherwise one merge commit could reintroduce some or all of the tainted history that you just went to the trouble of purging!

 ## Workflow within a group

 It is easy to use git if you are the only person who commits.